NREL/jade/docs/source/tutorial.rst

     $ jade stats show
     $ jade stats show cpu
-    $ jade stats show disk
     $ jade stats show mem
-    $ jade stats show net
     $ jade stats show proc
     $ jade stats show --summary-only
     $ jade stats show --json-summary

-.. note:: Reads and writes to the Lustre filesystem on the HPC are not tracked.

 Use the ``--json-summary`` option if you want to programmatically analyze the average/minimum/maximum stats for each metric type.